Yuseong District: Plans

 Plans have been made to renovate and develop the areas to attract more tourists.
 The major project that is currently proposed and evaluated is the Yuseong Leisure Town.
 Water theme parks, spa resorts, public golf course, and various other attractions will be constructed.

 Science

-Daedeok Science Park in Yuseong-gu is Korea's top research area, hosting multiple public and private research groups and organizations.
+Daedeok Science Park in Yuseong District is Korea's top research area, hosting multiple public and private research groups and organizations.
 Government funded research groups include the following.